korkje/adt/readme.md

 ### Default with data

-If you use the `def` symbol to specify a default case when one or more variants have associated data, the parameter passed to the default case will be the associated data of the variant.
-The type of this parameter *should* naturally be the union of the types of associated data of all variants, except those that have explicit matchers.
+If you use the `def` symbol to specify a default case when one or more variants have associated data, the parameter passed to the default case will be correctly typed as the union of the associated data types that don't have explicit matchers:

-However, I have not yet found a way to express this in TypeScript, so the type of the parameter is currently the union of the types of associated data of all variants, *including* those that have explicit matchers:

 ```typescript
 const housing = adt({